 Problem 3: Your Air Conditioner Isn't Turning On

 What if your system isn’t turning on at all?
 The good news here is that it may be possible to solve this problem without having to purchase a new unit.
-For starters, check your thermostat to make sure it is set properly.
+For starters, check your circuit breaker box to make sure your air conditioner breaker switch hasn’t been flipped.
+If it has, you can turn it back on, but you should call an HVAC professional if the breaker trips again, as this is a sign of a more serious problem.
+If it’s not the breaker, check the thermostat to make sure it is set properly.
 If it is, you can also lower the thermostat an additional 5-10 degrees to see if this starts your AC unit.
-Finally, if neither of these options work and your system has a condensation pump, check the pump to see if it is full.
+Finally, if none of these options work and your system has a condensation pump, check the pump to see if it is full.
 Some units are programmed to shut down automatically once the pump is full and your solution may be as simple as replacing or cleaning the pump.

 If your AC system is not operational and you’ve tried all the troubleshooting suggestions above, then the problem is likely larger than you are able to solve on your own.
 If this case, it’s time to seek the help of a certified technician.
 When you hire your technician, ask questions about your home's AC system and why it wasn't functioning properly.
-Learning more about your air conditioner and how it works from a professional HVAC technician will help you better troubleshoot any future AC problems.
+Learning more about your air conditioner and how it works will help you better troubleshoot any future AC problems.